joelparkerhenderson/navatrack/doc/seeds/index.md

 Repeat 6 times to change all spaces to dashes.

-Search for skill level sections:
+Search for trait level sections:

 ```regex-search
 \n(\d)\. \w+\n\n